nmlau/octopress/source/about/index.markdown

 This blog was originally written by messing around with Michael Hartl's Ruby on Rails Tutorial and Ryan Bates Railscasts.
 It was later changed to Octopress for built in functionality and a more static webapp so I wouldn't have to worry about the model part of mvc.

 I'm Nick Lau, I graduated from UCSD in 2013 with a Bachelors of Science in Computer Science.
-I have a diverse range of interests, including videogames, sports, nutrition, meditation, yoga, reading, watching tv, music, organization, clothing, travel, and picking up random scraps of knowledge (particularily about programming).
+I have a diverse range of interests, including videogames, sports, nutrition, meditation, yoga, reading, watching tv, music, organization, clothing, travel, and picking up random scraps of knowledge and organizing them in my personal knowledge base.

 <a name="hobbies"></a>
 ### Hobbies